Updated March 2, 2022

 For the purposes of this program, a flight in any ADS-B airspace will suffice for the sake of a PIA test flight.
 Moreover, the test does not need to be a dedicated flight.
 Aircraft owners may elect to complete the test as part of any routine flight following the installation of a PIA.
 If you cannot perform a flight test within 30 calendar days of receiving your PIA assignment, please respond to the email you received issuing your PIA.
 The FAA may grant an extension if no other flights by that aircraft have occurred.

-While an aircraft operator would be able to continue to use the PIA assignment as long as desired, operators may want to request a new PIA on a periodic basis.
+While an aircraft operator would be able to continue to use the PIA assignment as long as desired, operators may choose to request a new PIA on a periodic basis.

 During Phase 1 of the PIA program, where the program is administered by the FAA, aircraft operators will be able to request a new PIA assignment following a 60-calendar day period from their previous PIA assignment.

-Phase 2 of the PIA program is expected to start in mid-2020, where the operation, monitoring and maintenance of the program is transitioned to third-party service providers.
+Phase 2 of the PIA program is expected to start in mid-2022, where the operation, monitoring and maintenance of the program is transitioned to a third-party service provider.
 After this transition is complete, operators will be able to request a new PIA assignment following a 20-calendar day period from their previous PIA assignment.